 Not every slip and fall will lead to an injury.
 However, injuries from falls are recognized as a common household hazard.
-Increased risk of falls occur in homes with scattered toys, wet floors and slippery stairs.
+Increased risk of falls occurs in homes with scattered toys, wet floors, and slippery stairs.
 Decrease the chance for falls by:

 - Using non-slip stickers on slick shower surfaces to prevent slipping.

 Staying vigilant and observant of the conditions within a home and potential obstacles in high traffic areas can help make it less likely occupants and visitors slip and fall.
 Additional modifications like installing safety rails in the bathroom may be needed in homes where an occupant has mobility issues.

 Tall furniture like bookcases can fall forward during an event like an earthquake.
 If you have children, they may even climb on the bookcase and topple it down on top of themselves.
 Use earthquake straps to secure the furniture into the wall to prevent this from happening.
 Simultaneously, teach your children never to climb on the furniture.